Averylamp/Mnemonic/README.md

 :rocket: :rocket: :rocket:

-If you would like to see more things that I have made, check out my:
+If you would like to see more things that I (Avery Lamp) has made, check out my:

 [_Devpost_](http://devpost.com/averylamp)